 Why choose this course

-Surrey is one of the UK's leading universities for Music, with our programmes ranked second by the Guardian University Guide 2018.
-This programme achieved 100 per cent overall satisfaction in the National Student Survey (NSS) 2017.
+Surrey is one of the UK's leading universities for music, with our courses ranked 2nd by the Guardian University Guide 2019.
+This course achieved 100 per cent overall satisfaction in the National Student Survey (NSS) 2017.

 Our Music degree reflects the diversity of contemporary musical experience and the rich variety of music as an art form.